UPDATE: HIV Prophylaxis Following Occupational Exposure

 Table 1 shows the estimated per-act probability of acquiring HIV from a known HIV-infected source by exposure.
 The CDC is reviewing the most recent data and constructing mathematical models to update transmission risk.
 Also see Appendix D for a logistic-regression analysis from 1997 of risk factors for HIV transmission after percutaneous exposure to HIV-infected blood.

-Fifty-seven cases of documented seroconversion following occupational HIV exposure were reported to the CDC through 2010.8 The most recent possible case of occupationally acquired HIV was reported to the CDC in 2009; however, no new documented cases have been reported since 1999.8 The mean risk following an occupational percutaneous exposure is roughly 1 in 300 (0.3%).
+Fifty-eight cases of documented seroconversion following occupational HIV exposure were reported to the CDC through 2013.8 The most recent confirmed case of occupationally acquired HIV that was reported occurred in 2008; however, no other cases have been reported to the CDC since 1999.8 The mean risk following an occupational percutaneous exposure is roughly 1 in 300 (0.3%).
 However, the mean risk may be significantly higher in cases in which more than one risk factor is present (e.g., in persons who incur a deep injury with a hollow-bore needle from an HIV-infected patient with a high viral load).
 Although the effect of viral load level has not been studied in the setting of occupational exposures, studies have shown that the probability of sexually transmitting HIV is correlated with HIV viral load.9-11 The risk of transmission can be expected to be increased in the setting of high HIV viral load levels in the source patient.

 After a mucous membrane exposure, the average risk of seroconversion is approximately 9 in 10,000 (0.09%).
 In this analysis, the use of ZDV PEP by HCWs in the CDC study was shown to reduce the risk of HIV acquisition by 81%.3